 Open the map by pressing 'M'.
 It will give you a rough idea of where you are (left).

 The Legend of Lotus Spring was released in North America on the Valentine's Day of 2000 and is one of the few releases at the time to cater for a very specific audience - women.
 The Canadian publisher WomenWise discovered the game almost by accident.
-Based in Vancouver, Xing Xing had been shipping their thought-provoking game to a number of places who all turned it down, perhaps due to the romantic subject matter.
+Based in Vancouver, Xing Xing had been shipping their thought-provoking game to a number of places who all turned it down, perhaps due to the romantic plot and pacifist subject mater.
 It was on one of these reject piles that the founder of WomenWise - who hadn't published a game before - picked it up, played it and loved it.
 Despite the company's demographic being women and a promotional campaign that directly targeted them, I think The Legend of Lotus Spring is universal.
 The story, setting and sense of historical intrigue are more than enough to wow adventure game fans.

 The china doll cursor will come to life to show you how some tasks are traditionally done.